thanachit/openshift-task/README.md

 `oc adm policy add-role-to-user view keith -n project-name`

-### 7. How to assign full control over the project including rate limit
+### 7. How to assign full control over the project including rate limit.

-`oc adm policy add--role-to-user cluster-admin keith`
+`oc adm policy add-role-to-user cluster-admin keith -n <project-name>`

 ### 8. How to test which user can perform tasks.